liebharc/TorchfreeEasyOCR/README.md

 # Torchless EasyOCR

 This package is EasyOCR-based English optical character recognition.
-Unlike EasyOCR, this package uses pre-saved with `onnx` English language model, so it doesn't need a 1-2 Gb `pytorch` dependency.
+Unlike EasyOCR, package uses pre-saved with `onnx` English language model, so it doesn't need a 1-2 Gb `pytorch` dependency.
 This is particularly useful for deleloping light-weight applications that utilize text recognition.

 #### Comparison for virtual env size